mizzmo/Maintainable_Software_With_Snake_Game/docs/notesOnStructure.md

 - Declares some variables.
 - Has an abstract method "draw".
 Has one use in "MySnake" class and one use in the "Food" class.
 - Has a public method "getRectangle" which returns a new Rectangle object that is initialised to a specified size.
 Has two uses in the "Food" class.
+Relationships:
+- Is a member of MyFrame - *Composition*

 <a name="paddle"></a>